ON THIS PAGE

 Opens the Print dialog with the PDF-XChange 3.0 printer pre-selected.
 After pressing the Print button you will be prompted for a file name for the PDF output file.
 This command is only available if a PDF printer is available on the system.

-where you can export the contents of the input box to a file of your choice.
-The file can be saved as any of the following formats: Comma Delimited, Semicolon Delimited, Tab Delimited,
+Opens a dialog where you can export the contents of the input box to a file of your choice.
+The file can be saved as any of the following formats: Comma Delimited, Semicolon Delimited, Tab Delimited, Hypertext (HTML), XML and Excel (xls or xlsx).
+The default format is *.qvo (QlikViewOutput), a tab separated file.

 |Copy to Clipboard||This cascade menu contains the various copy